Can I look directly at a laser beam with a Find-R-Scope®?

 Q: Can I get a video output directly from my Find-R-Scope® ?

-For models that do not have a standard video output, you can replace the eyepiece with the optional FJW model 85643 Video Relay Assembly and attach a miniature CCD camera to the relay.
-FJW offers model 85291 Miniature CCD Camera for this purpose.
+For vintage models such as models 84499 and 84499A that do not have a standard video outputs, you can replace the eyepiece with the optional FJW model 85643 Video Relay Assembly and attach a miniature C-mount camera to the Video Relay.
+FJW offers the model 85291 Miniature CCD Camera for this purpose.

 Q: Is there a way I can save images from my Find-R-Scope® ?

 A: Yes!
-If you have a viewer model with a video output or CCD camera attached.
-(See “Can I get a video output directly from my Find-R-Scope® ?” above.)
+If you have a viewer model with a video output or a Video Relay Assembly with a C-mount camera attached.
+(See: “Can I get a video output directly from my Find-R-Scope® ?” above.)

 Q: I seem to have a problem focusing the viewer?

-A: The Find-R-Scope® has two elements that need to be adjusted for optimum focus.
-It has the objective lens on the front of the instrument, and the diopter adjustment within the eyepiece.
+A: The Find-R-Scopes have two elements that need to be adjusted for optimum focus.
+They have the objective lens on the front of the instrument, and the diopter adjustment within the eyepiece.
 This eyepiece control enables nearsighted or farsighted users to make dioptric adjustments to the eyepiece.
-The diopter is adjusted by turning the rubber eyeshield.
+The diopter is adjusted by rotatingg the rubber eyeshield.

 Most users use a three step process for best focus.
 To focus, point the viewer at your target and focus the objective lens on your target as best as possible.
 Next, adjust the diopter control until the target is in best focus.
 Finally, while continuing to view your target, focus the objective lens on your target for best focus.